carpentries/instructor-training/episodes/04-performance.md

 ---
-title: "Teaching as a Performance Art"
+title: "Teaching as a Skilled Activity"
 teaching: 15
 exercises: 45
 questions: